camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ### Problems with Jackson Annotations

 The usage of Jackson annotations on WildFly together with the Camunda Spin JSON serialization can lead to problems.
-WildFly adds on each new deployment implicit the JAX-RS subsystem, if JAX-RS annotations are present.
-See the WildFly [documentation](https://docs.jboss.org/author/display/WFLY8/Implicit+module+dependencies+for+deployments) for more information.
+WildFly implicitly adds the JAX-RS subsystem to each new deployment, if JAX-RS annotations are present (see the WildFly [documentation](https://docs.jboss.org/author/display/WFLY8/Implicit+module+dependencies+for+deployments) for more information).
-This JAX-RS subsystem include the Jackson library, which does not match with the version which is used by the Camunda SPIN Plugin.
+This JAX-RS subsystem includes the Jackson library, the version of which does not match with the version used by the Camunda SPIN Plugin.
-As a result Jackson annotations will be ignored.
+As a result, Jackson annotations will be ignored.
 Note that this problem does not necessarily have to emerge upon direct usage of Spin.
-The Spin plugin also come into play, when JSON variables are set or being read by the Camunda Process Engine.
+The Spin plugin also comes into play when JSON variables are set or read by the Camunda Process Engine.

 See one of the following ways to fix this:

-1. Change the Jackson `main` slot to the version, which is uses by the Camunda Spin Plugin.
+1. Change the Jackson `main` slot to the version which is used by the Camunda Spin Plugin.
  * Make sure that Resteasy can work with this Jackson version, as we cannot give any guarantees on this.

 2. Exclude implicitly added JAX-RS dependencies.